FTCIrrationalDoorkeepers4653/TeamCode/README.md

 Working on Getting New Intake System Up and Running.

 - 1/3/2021 - Fixed TeleOp Driving Bug and Improved the Driver Mechanum Controls for Smoother Movements.
 Continuing Work on Fixing Code for the Intake Control.
 Hope to Finish
 All Subsystems and Code Operation Very Soon.

+- 1/9/2021 - Fixed TeleOp Slow Mode Controls and the Controls for the New Intake System.
+Also, We Fixed the Autonomous for the IMU and For Improved Consistency.